Not sure about what volunteering involves or whether it’s for you? Read our volunteer stories to find out more …

 I have a background in nursing and working in childcare which I absolutely adored.
 I also worked for a short period at West Middlesex on the maternity department.
 I returned a few years as after working with my daughter for 13 years in our furniture accessory shop and found myself longing to get back into some sort of environment, specifically in the care industry.

 A friend recommended The Mulberry Centre, so I popped in to see the Volunteer Coordinator.
 After chatting about various roles, I thought this place is amazing and I would really like to make a difference being a Welcomer.
 Whether it be making a cup of tea, having a warm and friendly chat and being the first port of call to access the services, it’s a pleasure being part of the team.

 I work on a flexible rota, covering where needed to get to meet all the other Welcomers and help at fundraising events.

 One of the best things about being a Welcomer is seeing someone’s absolute relief at finding The Mulberry Centre and all it has to offer.
 It’s a very special place and to see the client leaving after a session so calm and relaxed is wonderful.

 Volunteering at The Mulberry Centre is one of the most uplifting things that I do in a week.
 I am inspired by the clients who come to us, whatever their story they always leave me feeling humbled and in awe of their courage and determination, and I love working with all the other volunteers and staff who are part of the team.

-I would and do recommend coming to volunteer at The Mulberry to anyone who has a genuine interest in and desire to care for those affected by cancer.
-It is a very special place
+I would, and do, recommend coming to volunteer at The Mulberry Centre to anyone who has a genuine interest in and desire to care for those affected by cancer.
+It is a very special place.